spl0k/supysonic/README.md

 ------------

 Supysonic can run as a standalone application (not recommended for a "production" server) or as a WSGI application (on Apache for instance).
-But first:
+To install it, run:

+    python setup.py install

 ### Prerequisites